 Luke Scott Bonner was born in 1776 to Giselle Somerville, the daughter of Lord Bainbridge, lieutenant governor of Lower Canada, at her home in Montreal.
 His father, our own Nathaniel Bonner, knew nothing of his existence until 1802 when he went to Montreal on what is now referred to as ‘family business’.
 A close connection was established, and Luke quickly became acquainted with family here in Paradise and in Scotland.
 In fact, he was sent to the family seat in Annandale where he spent ten years under the tutelage of his grand-uncle Alasdair, Earl of Carryck.
 In time he returned to Canada to take up the family’s business interests in Montreal.
 Luke often visited Paradise and had a warm relationship with his father, step-mother, half brothers and sisters.

-In 1813 Luke married Jennet Scott of Carryck and moved his business to New York City, so that he could spend more time in Paradise.
-The lively couple were blessed with six children: Nathan, Adam, the twins Mariah and Isabel, and Luke.
+In 1813 Luke married Jennet Scott of Carryck, a distant cousin and the widow of Ewan Huntar, and moved his business to New York City, so that he could spend more time in Paradise.
+The lively couple were blessed with six children: Nathan, Adam, the twins Mariah and Isabel, and Alastair.
 In July 1830 Jennet died in childbirth, a victim of the typhoid epidemic that robbed us of so many.
 Luke soon returned to the city where continued as representative for his brother-in-law, the Earl of Carryck’s business interests.
 The children stayed in Paradise first with their grandparents Nathaniel and Elizabeth and then with Ethan and Callie Middleton, at Ivy House.
 Their father visited them often, and with the help of the Bonner clan, they overcame the tragic loss of their mother.

-Luke concentrated on business matters exclusively until in 1833 when his sons Nathan and Adam and his nephew Henry Savard moved to Manhattan to attend college.
+Luke concentrated on business matters exclusively until 1833, when his sons Nathan and Adam and his nephew Henry Savard moved to Manhattan to attend college.
 Having young men in the house forced him back out into company, where he soon became involved in the abolitionist movement.
 He had a twenty-year correspondence with William Lloyd Garrison and contributed time and considerable resources to the publication of The Liberator.
 In May of 1837 he opened his home to four ladies who came to the city to participate in the first Anti-Slavery Convention of American Women.
-Three of his houseguests were strangers, and the fourth was a distant relative, sister-in-law to his own half-sister Birdie.
-Luke, his half-sister Hannah and Jennet first made the acquaintance of Rachel Livingston in New Orleans in the last months of the War of 1812.
+Three of his house guests were strangers, and the fourth was a distant relative, sister-in-law to his own half-sister Birdie.
+Luke and Jennet, traveling with Luke’s half-sister Hannah, first made the acquaintance of Rachel Livingston in New Orleans in the last months of the War of 1812.
 In 1815 Rachel married Charles Wells, a prominent Quaker merchant of Boston.
 She was widowed in 1835 and gave her time over to the abolitionist and suffrage movements.

 Howard Husock Uplifting the “Dangerous Classes” What Charles Loring Brace’s philanthropy can teach us today Winter 2008